Write Your Research Results and Get Them Published

 Selection

-Selection will be based on 1) the relevance of the course syllabus for the applicant's doctoral project (according to written motivation) and 2) the date for registration as a doctoral student (priority given to LATER registration date).
+Selection will be based on 1) the relevance of the course syllabus for the applicant's individual study plan/research (according to written motivation) and 2) the date for registration as a doctoral student (priority given to LATER registration date).

 Course director